adajuly/AniX/README.md

 # AniX

-Super easy and flexible transitions animation tools.
+Super easy and lightweight transitions animation library。

 ## Overview
-AniX is an animation plugin for react.
+AniX is a lightweight and easy-to-use animation library with excellent performance and good compatibility for modern browsers.

-It is very simple and convenient to use.
-At the same time it has very good compatibility.
+It uses the native **css transition** attribute, better than js simulation animation performance.
+And can use hardware acceleration.

+AniX is less than **10k** in size, and it does not change your coding habit as much as possible.
+There are multiple versions of the AniX option, umd version, jquery version and react version...

 ## Install and Include